 "I mean seriously...a doctor who transformed into a financial planner to help other doctors?"

 "Did you lose your medical license?
 Did you just snap one day and go nuts?
 Are you competent to manage other physicians’ finances and investments?
 Is this a joke or a scam, and are you wasting my time?"

 Here's a brief background on my education and experience to erase your skepticism:

-- Founder and sole owner of Financial Planner For Doctors, a fee only financial planning and investment management firm where I empower doctors to take control of their finances
+Founder and sole owner of Physician Wealth Solutions, a fee only financial planning and investment management firm where I empower doctors to take control of their finances

 I’ll admit I’m not the smartest guy in the world, but as you can see I’m no slouch either.
 And no I didn't lose my medical license.
 And no this isn't a scam.
 In fact I take this very seriously.
 And you should too if you care about getting your finances and investments in order and living your life on your terms.